markshust/magento2-module-ordergrid/README.md

 Out of the box, the Magento admin displays high-level information within the sales order grid.
 It does not provide more detailed information would could be useful to specific businesses.

 This module adds more detailed information to the admin order grid.
 Initially, a new column is added to the order grid which contains order line items, which includes specific quantity and product names of items ordered.
+**Update** : If the order is created by any admin user, then it will show the username of the current admin in the grid with the column name "Created By"

 ## Installation